 There is a primeval feeling about a fire on a cold day that makes you feel empowered.
 Close your eyes and you will see visions of primitive men dancing and chanting in front of a blazing campfire, with drums beating in the background.
 Ancient man knew the value of fire; in the modern world, we are not as dependent on an open flame for warmth.

 There is nothing like a nice warm fire to warm up on a cold day.
 Sitting next to a wood-burning stove curled up with a hot drink of your choice and a good book is a pleasant way to spend a snowy afternoon.

-With the current price of wood, it takes some of the enjoyment out.
+The current price of wood takes some of the enjoyment out.
 You might as well burn dollar bills.
 I have found a way to take some of the stress off.
 Everyone has newspapers as well as other types of paper lying around.
 The landfills are so full that some places are asking you to delay bringing any more.

 My solution is to make fire logs.
 This not only takes care of excess paper, but it also saves money and keeps the home fires burning at the same time.